Omobayode6/Turing/README.md

   E. None of the above
 4. When is it necessary to use git mv for moving a file? => It simplifies the process of moving/renaming and staging the change in one command.
 5. In Gitflow, the following branch types are part of the standard workflow => **Main/Master branch, Develop branch, Feature branches, Release branches, Hotfix branches**
-6. Which command can be used to configure vimdiff and the default diff tool for git  => **git config --global diff.tool vimdiff**
+6. Which command can be used to configure vimdiff and the default diff tool for git  => **git config --global merge.tool vimdiff**
 7. How can you stash your changes interactively? => **git stash push -p | git stash save -p**
 8. When do you use git rebase instead of git merged? => **Use git rebase when you want a clean, linear history and want to avoid merge commits.**
 9. Which of the following is not a git configuration scope => **User** While Global, Local, and System are valid configuration scope